WenjieZ/distributed-frank-wolfe/README.md

 - A Distributed Frank-Wolfe Framework for Trace Norm Minimization

 ## Difference between these two works
-- My working paper focuses on matrices in *general space*.
+- My working paper focuses on matrices in the *general space*.
 My dissertation studies *general matrices*, *symmetric matrices* and *positive semidefinite matrices*.

 - My disseration includes only the slow convergence rate.
 My working paper quantifies also the fast convergence rate when hypotheses cound be made on the distribution of the singular values.